soso-song/Blockchain-Based-Proof-of-Location-with-Outlier-Detection/PoL 1.0/README.md

 Compared to connectivity-based approaches like betweenness centrality, the approximations obtained through clustering-based methods might be more meaningful due to their focus on the inherent structure of the data.
 While betweenness centrality measures the influence of a node within a network based on the flow of information, clustering-based approaches capture the similarity of data points, making them more applicable to a wider range of problems.

 - Spectral clustering: This method utilizes the spectrum (eigenvalues) of the similarity matrix of the dataset to perform dimensionality reduction before clustering the data points in a lower-dimensional space.
-One example of spectral clustering is a 3D spectral embedding, where the XY plane represents the present claim location, and the Z axis represents time.
+One example of spectral clustering is a 3D spectral embedding, where the XY plane represents the Spatiotemporal Claim location, and the Z axis represents time.
 The benefits of this type of clustering include embedding all the information within a unified space, making it easier to visualize and analyze the relationships between data points.
 Every node should have a continuous path during continuous time, reflecting the temporal aspect of the data.

   When calculating the clustering data, we can also apply techniques from Paper08 to help detect outliers.
 By incorporating [8_CLIP_Continuous_Location_Integrity_and_Provenance_for_Mobile_Phones], the spectral clustering approach can better identify anomalous patterns or data points within the 3D space that do not fit well with the rest of the dataset.
 This combination of clustering and outlier detection methods allows for a more comprehensive analysis of the data, taking into account both spatial and temporal dimensions.